What is OSPF?

 Problem Description

-In a given telecommunications network structure, in order to deliver video content to each residential area quickly and at low cost, it is necessary to place video content storage servers near selected network nodes within this predefined network architecture.
+In a given telecommunications network structure, to quickly and cost-effectively deliver video content to each residential area, video content storage servers need to be placed near some network nodes in this given network structure.

-3. Each consumer node has a demand Demand .
+and usage cost ; - Each consumer node has demand

-Determine the placement locations of video content storage servers and the bandwidth links to minimize server usage costs and link usage costs, while satisfying the following conditions:
+Determine the placement locations for video content storage servers and bandwidth links to minimize server usage cost and link usage cost, while satisfying the following conditions:

 Sets